-In the early 1900 there wasn’t really such a thing as bodybuilding, there were people who had huge muscles, but they concentrated on traditional strongmen routines.
+In the early 1900s, there wasn’t really such a thing as bodybuilding, there were people who had huge muscles, but they concentrated on traditional strongmen routines.

-The professional strongmen was a response to the Industrial Revolution.
+The professional strongmen were a response to the Industrial Revolution.
 With the emergence of office work and factories, there was a growing concern as to how this new sedentary lifestyle was affecting the manhood of the country’s men.

 They were, however, noted for their impressive displays of physical strength and for constantly challenging their fellow “strongmen” to raise the weightlifting bar.

-Apart from lifting the usual heavy weights, Sandow’s shows (usually performed on a stage built by his manager Florenz Ziegfield) also featured “The Strongest Man in the World” flexing his well-honed muscles and posing his muscular physique during weightlifting intervals.
+Apart from lifting the usual heavyweights, Sandow’s shows (usually performed on a stage built by his manager Florenz Ziegfield) also featured “The Strongest Man in the World” flexing his well-honed muscles and posing his muscular physique during weightlifting intervals.

 The competition was promoted by Bernarr Macfadden, the publisher of the original bodybuilding magazines such as Health & Strength.
 The winner was Al Treloar, who was declared “The Most Perfectly Developed Man in the World”.